 Distributions from a 401(k) plan are generally subject to ordinary income taxes and may be subject to an additional 10% early withdrawal tax if the distribution is made prior to age 59½.
 Unless a distribution is rolled over, the taxable portion of the distribution is subject to mandatory 20% federal withholding.

-Learn more about retirement plans or talk with your financial advisor to get started.
+Learn more about retirement plans or talk with your financial professional to get started.